 Learn More About Homeschool Mini-Mesters!

 Homeschool mini-mesters—like college mini-mesters—are simply courses done in a shorter amount of time than the regular semester or year.
+It’s an easy-to-do choice when schools are closed due to quarantines.

 - Take anywhere from two to nine weeks or longer.